StefanUG/CodingPirates_PythonIntro/asteroids/README.md

 - Respawn asteroids

 More advanced
+- add acceleration to the movement, and keep the ship moving
 - break down asteroids when they are shot
 - add health and a grace period after being hit
+- make custom shapes for ship and a moving/accelerating ship
+- make custom shapes for asteroids
+- make random shapes for asteroids
+- make the asteroids rotate as they move
+- make the ship follow the mouse pointer and click to shoot
+- make explosion animations

 ## Inspiration